ricardoom/getWeather/readme.md

 ## v.0

+- show fewer words on screen
+  - cycle through the list instead of writing all of the words to the DOM.
+  - then use React to load in the next set of words.

-- make a function that takes in data from the two APIs (or more) and spit out an object or and array that can be consumed by functions that do stuff (redraw `<svg>`s in the DOM por ejemplo)
+- make a function that takes in data from the two APIs (or more) and spit out an object or an array that can be consumed by functions that do stuff (Por ejemplo: redraw `<svg>` graphics, shapes, text etc. in the DOM)

 - find opportunities for interactivity
   - animation